mre/mre.github.io.v2/blog/2017-of-boxes-and-trees.md

   = help: insert indirection (e.g., a `Box`, `Rc`, or `&`) at some point to make `Tree` representable
 ```

-Coming from memory-managed languages, I was confused by this.
+Coming from memory-managed languages (like Python, PHP, or Ruby), I was confused by this.
 The problem is easy to understand, though.
 Computers have a limited amount of memory.
 It's the compiler's job to find out how much memory to allocate for each item.